Theme

 Who may find it relevant

-Builders who care about how much of a coding-agent result comes from the base model versus the scaffold, harness, prompt flow, and surrounding tools.
+You care how much of a coding-agent result comes from the base model versus the scaffold, prompt flow, tools, retries, and test loop around it.

 Editorial note